“The Bibbulmun Track, this is my perspective” – Didier

-There is a lot online about this magnificent long-distance track, that we here in Perth call “The Bibb”.
+There is a lot online about the Bibbulmun Track, this magnificent long-distance trail, that we here in Perth call “The Bibb”.

-So I’m going to share with you my view, how this hiking trail has affected me, along with some track info that I’m often asked about.
+This is my perspective on how this hiking trail has affected me, along with some track info that I’m often asked about.

 I grew up as a teenager hearing about it, I didn’t really know where it started or ended or how long it was.
 I used to spend my time hiking around Jarrahdale.